 His work is in the collections of Centro Cultural Norteamericano Nicaraguense,Managua, Nicaragua; Claremont College Consortium, CA; McDonald's’ Corporate Collection, King of Prussia, PA; Odermatt Collection, Paris and Montreal; Philadelphia Museum of Art; Rhode Island School of Design Museum, Providence; and the U.S. Embassy in Paris.

-Santoleri received residencies at Chateau le Trousse Barriere, Briare, France; Islip Art Museum, East Islip, NY; Brandywine Workshop and Archives, Philadelphia; Montalvo Arts Center, Saratoga, CA; and Banff Centre for Arts and Creativity, Alberta, Canada.
+Santoleri was selected for residencies at Chateau le Trousse Barriere, Briare, France; Islip Art Museum, East Islip, NY; Brandywine Workshop and Archives, Philadelphia; Montalvo Arts Center, Saratoga, CA; and Banff Centre for Arts and Creativity, Alberta, Canada.
 He received fellowships and grants from the Sharpe-Walentas Studio Program, Brooklyn, New York City; Independence Foundation, Philadelphia; Pollock-Krasner Foundation, New York City; John Michael Kohler Art Center, Sheboygan, WI; Pennsylvania Council on the Arts; and a fellowship at MacDowell, an artist colony in Peterborough, NH.